Sharing files on Hummel-2

 .

-- Files in those directories are automatically group-readable (unless
+- Files in those directories are automatically group-readable (unless you changed the umask).

 - You must tell the other group members the names of your group